Conflicts, Assortative Matching, and the Evolution of Signaling Norms: Introduction

-A more subtle yet important question is, suppose no tattooing is the ancestral condition, what determined the emergence of tattooing as a signaling norm in the ancient Polynesian societies?
-On the one hand, using tattoos to assort its members allowed a tribe to organize its social hierarchy, mating and reproduction in a more efficient way, which might help boosting the tribe's population growth rate.
-On the other hand, the heath cost of tattooing might slow the rate down.
-Larger tribes often had a higher chance to survive in ancient tribal warfare and violent conflicts are argued to have played a critical role in human's ancestral past \citep{Keeley1996, WranghamPeterson1996, BussShackelford1997, LeBlancRegister2003, GuilaineXammit2004, Gat2006, PottsHayden2008, Ferguson2012}.
-Would the inter-tribe conflicts in Polynesia matter for the selection of the tattooing tribes over the non-tattooing tribes?
+A more subtle yet important question is, suppose no signaling norm is the ancestral condition, what determined the emergence of the signaling norms?
+On the one hand, adopting a signaling norm to assort its members allowed a society to organize its social hierarchy, mating and reproduction in a more efficient way, which might help boosting the society's population growth rate.
+On the other hand, the cost of practicing the signaling norm might slow the rate down.
+Larger societies often had a higher chance to survive in ancient warfare and violent conflicts are argued to have played a critical role in human's ancestral past \citep{Keeley1996, WranghamPeterson1996, BussShackelford1997, LeBlancRegister2003, GuilaineXammit2004, Gat2006, PottsHayden2008, Ferguson2012}.
+Would conflicts matter for the selection of the signaling norms?
 If so, how?
 In this paper, we attempt to formally investigate the role of conflicts in influencing the evolution of signaling norms in an evolutionary game theoretical model.